-Possibly the earliest formulation of the duty was contained in Queen Elizabeth the First's instruction to William Cecil:
+Possibly the earliest formulation of the duty was contained in Queen Elizabeth 1st's instruction to William Cecil:

 "This judgment I have of you: that you will not be corrupted with any manner of gift, and that you will be faithful to the state, and that, without respect to my private will, you will give me that council that you think best."